GiddyCode/giddy-plural-ripper/README.md

 ## Contact

-For any inquiries or questions, feel free to reach out to me at sayeed205@gmail.com.
+For any inquiries or questions, feel free to reach out to sayeed205@gmail.com.

 Happy learning and happy downloading!